We hope this website helps you gain an understanding of what our school is all about, how it works and is organised, and what it offers.

-Then in January 2017 we changed status and became a Voluntary Aided School.
+Then in January 2017 we changed status and became a Voluntary Aided School and in September 2018 we changed from a Nursery and Infant School to a Primary and Nursery School.
 Governors’ intentions in making this change are

 - to maintain the proud tradition of St Michael’s as a Church of England School with a strong and distinctive ethos,